The White Hotel: Legacy

 A number of efforts have been made to make the novel into a film, which some have described as unfilmable or unadaptable.
 These have included attempts by Bernardo Bertolucci with Barbra Streisand, by David Lynch with Isabella Rossellini, by Simon Monjack with Brittany Murphy, and by Emir Kusturica with Nicole Kidman.

 In 1992, London artist Maty Grunberg created a portfolio titled "Don Giovanni" (woodcuts, limited edition); text - "Don Giovanni", the opening poem of the book.

+In 2016, the independent arts and music venue and nightclub the White Hotel opened in Salford, England, taking its name from the novel.

 In August 2018, BBC Radio 4 broadcast an adaptation of Dennis Potter's screenplay, produced by Jon Amiel, producer of Potter's earlier The Singing Detective, with author Thomas's reminiscences about the book's publication and various film proposals.
 The BBC production starred Anne-Marie Duff as Lisa and Bill Paterson as Dr Probst.

 The Irish Times published a piece on the book in April 2020.